CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 # Bayesian Molecular Property Prediction

 This repo is a fork of [chemprop](https://github.com/chemprop/chemprop).
 We apply a set of Bayesian methods to the chemprop directed message passing neural network (D-MPNN).
-The code can be used to assess predictive accuracy, calibration and performance on a downstream molecular search task.
+We assess predictive accuracy, calibration and performance on a downstream molecular search task.

 ## Methods